 Ned Bustard is a graphic designer, illustrator, author, and printmaker.
-His most recent book is The Church History ABC’s.
-In his spare time, Ned is the creative director for Square Halo Books, for whom he edited the book It Was Good: Making Art to the Glory of God.
-He grew up in the Reformed Episcopal church and now serves as a ruling elder in a Presbyterian church.
+His most recent book is History of Art: Creation to Contemporary.
+In his spare time, Ned is the curator of the Square Halo Gallery and the creative director for Square Halo Books, for whom he edited the book It Was Good: Making Art to the Glory of God.
+Most recently, you may find Ned’s print work illustrating Every Moment Holy on Rabbit Room Press.
+He grew up in the Reformed Episcopal Church and now serves as a ruling elder in a Presbyterian church.
 Ned is also on the board of The Association of Scholars of Christianity in the History of Art (ASCHA).
-He and his wife, Leslie, have three lovely daughters and one very large chocolate labrador.
+He and his wife, Leslie, have three lovely daughters, one dog, and an unreasonable number of books.

 Catherine received her degree in Anthropology, Film Studies, and Theatre Arts from Minnesota State University-Mankato.
 Her studies explored the relationship between media and culture while her passion for the arts has lead her to perform as a cast and crew member for several plays and independent films.
 Catherine has also worked as a commercial writer and video producer for television.
 When she’s not working, Catherine enjoys many hobbies including sewing, running, and spending time outdoors with her family.